 To Whom It May Concern:

 It gives me pleasure to recommend Ann Smith for admission to your institution.
-I have known Ann Smith in my capacity as art teacher and Department Chairperson for the Visual and Performing Art Program at Central High School.
+I have known Ann Smith in my capacity as an art teacher and Department Chairperson for the Visual and Performing Arts Program at Central High School.
 Ann was a student in my Advanced Placement 2D Design class.
-She was also an active member and officer for the art club I advise.
+She was also an active member and officer for the art club I advised.
 In addition, Ann took Photography and Drawing classes with other art teachers here at Central High School.
-Ann shows a sincere interest in art and in continuing to learn and improve her skills in art.
+Ann shows a sincere interest in art and continues to learn and improve her skills.

 Sincerely,